erizov/Professor/semester_1/lecture_09_graph_algorithms/dijkstra/README.md

 1. Implement Dijkstra from scratch
 2. Analyze time and space complexity using Big O notation
-3. Identify when to use this algorithm vs. alternative approaches
+3. Identify when to employ this algorithm vs. alternative approaches
 4. Recognize common implementation pitfalls and how to avoid them
 5. Apply this approach to tackle real-world problems
 6. Visualize graph traversal and understand edge cases

 ### Short Description

-A shortest path algorithm that finds the minimum distance from a source vertex to all other vertices in a weighted graph with non-negative edges.
+A shortest path strategy that finds the minimum distance from a source vertex to all other vertices in a weighted graph with non-negative edges.
 Addresses GPS navigation, network routing, and social network analysis.
 Example: Finding the shortest route from your location to a destination considering traffic and road distances.
 Operates by maintaining a priority queue of vertices, always processing the closest unvisited vertex first.

 **Key Characteristics:**
 - **Time Complexity**: O((V + E) log V) with binary heap because each vertex is extracted once (V log V) and each edge relaxes once (E log V).